-A computer docent is needed at the Elmhurst Branch (1427 88th Avenue).
-Help patrons with basic computer skills such as setting up an email address, learning how to use word processing, completing on-line applications, etc. This branch needs assistance Tuesdays 11:30-6:30 (or any 2-hour block within that time period), Saturdays 10:00-1:00, and 3:00-5:00 on Wednesdays, Thursdays, and Fridays.
+Computer docents are needed at the Elmhurst Branch (1427 88th Avenue) and the Martin Luther King, Jr. Branch (6833 International Blvd).
+Make a difference by helping patrons with basic computer skills such as setting up an email address, learning how to use word processing, completing on-line applications, etc.

 Main Library Information Desk Docent

 Working with a staff person, our docents welcome library patrons and provide courteous assistance in person or by telephone from the front desk in our main lobby.
 Docents direct patrons to the appropriate library departments and personnel where they can then find more in-depth assistance.

 Volunteers are scheduled for 2-hour shifts one day/week, and a minimum time commitment of six months is required.
 Please submit an application and note that the next round of interviews will take place mid-February 2014..